-Section 5.6 assesses the impacts of carbon dioxide removal and solar radiation modification for the purpose of climate mitigation on the global carbon cycle building from the assessment in the IPCC Special Report on Climate Change and Land (SRCCL).
-It includes an overview of the major carbon dioxide removal options and potential collateral biogeochemical effects beyond those intended climate mitigation strategies.
+Section 5.6 assesses the impacts of CDR and solar radiation modification for the purpose of climate change mitigation on the global carbon cycle, building from the assessment in the IPCC Special Report on Climate Change and Land (SRCCL).
+It includes an overview of the major CDR options and potential collateral biogeochemical effects beyond the intended climate change mitigation strategies.
 The potential capacity to deliver atmospheric reductions and the socio-economic feasibility of such options are assessed in detail in AR6 working group III (WGIII).

-Finally, Section 5.7 highlights the knowledge gaps as limits to the assessment, which would have strengthened this assessment had those gaps not existed.
+Finally, Section 5.7 highlights the knowledge gaps as limits to the assessment.
+The assessment would have been strengthened had those gaps not existed.

 [START FIGURE 5.1 HERE]